-An alternative approach is to purchase an Azure Power BI Embedded subscription, which has a single A (A1-A6) SKU family for embedding and capacity testing purposes only.
+An alternative approach is to purchase a Power BI Embedded subscription in Azure.
+There is a single A (A1-A6) SKU family that requires no commitment and is billed hourly for use white labeling Power BI in applications, portals, and websites or as a way to test P or EM capacities.
 All SKUs deliver v-cores to create capacities, but the EM SKUs are restricted for smaller scale embedding.
 EM1, EM2, A1, and A2 SKUs with less than four v-cores do not run on dedicated infrastructure.

 While the focus of this article is on the P SKUs, much of what is described is also relevant to the A SKUs.
 In contrast to the Premium subscription SKUs, Azure SKUs require no time commitment and are billed hourly.
 They deliver full elasticity enabling scale up, scale down, pause, resume, and delete.

 Azure Power BI Embedded is largely out of scope for this article, but it is described in the Testing Approaches section of the Optimizing Premium capacities article as a practical and economic option to test and measure workloads.
 To learn more about Azure SKUs, see Azure Power BI Embedded Documentation.

 Power BI Premium subscriptions are purchased by administrators in the Microsoft 365 admin center.
 Specifically, only Office 365 Global administrators or Billing Administrators can purchase SKUs.
 When purchased, the tenant receives a corresponding number of v-cores to assign to capacities, known as v-core pooling.
 For example, purchasing a P3 SKU provides the tenant with 32 v-cores.
 To learn more, see How to purchase Power BI Premium.